brucefan1983/CUDA-Programming/src/03-basic-framework/readme.md

 * Functions decorated as `__global__` are kernels, which are called from host and executed in device.
 * Functions decorated as `__device__` are device functions, which are called from kernels and executed in device.
-* Functions decorated as `__host__` are device functions, which are called from kernels and executed in device.
-This is usually used together with `__host__` to indicate that a function is simultaneously a host function and a device function.
+* Functions decorated as `__host__` are host functions, which are called from host and executed in host.
+This is usually used together with `__device__` to indicate that a function is simultaneously a host function and a device function.
 Compilers will generate both versions.
 * It is apparent that `__device__` cannot be used together with `__global`.
 * It is apparent that `__host__` cannot be used together with `__global`.
 * `__noinline__` and `__forceinline` can be used for a device function to suggest the compiler treat it as a non-inline or inline function.